Miami Slip and Fall on Cruise Ship Attorney

 Slip and falls are the most common causes of injury on cruise ships.
 Each year, hundreds of passengers, and even ship employees, have slip and fall accidents due to improperly maintained or cleaned decks, floors, and carpeting.
 While slip and fall accident cases may seem clear and straightforward, they are not.
 Because these accidents are so common, the cruise lines have become skilled in defending them.
-At the Flanagan Personal Injury & Wrongful Death Law Firm, we are familiar with the cruise lines’ defenses and we know how to overcome them.
+At the Flanagan Personal Injury & Wrongful Death Law Firm, P.A., we are familiar with the cruise lines’ defenses and we know how to overcome them.

 What Do You Need to Prove in Your Slip and Fall Case?